achintyapro03/ASIC_Design_Lab/README.md

 ![image](https://github.com/user-attachments/assets/91381644-a88d-492c-b69c-899eea5d4edb)

-  2. i vreilog
+## 2. Icarus Verilog

 Icarus Verilog is a free, open-source Verilog compiler that generates netlists in formats like EDIF.
 It supports Verilog standards from 1995, 2001, and 2005, as well as parts of SystemVerilog and some extensions.
 Released under the GNU General Public License, it includes a Verilog compiler with a preprocessor, supports plug-in backends, and features a virtual machine for simulating designs.

   ```
     sudo apt-get install iverilog